-Step #2: From this list, and any additional information you can find out, pick 3 – 5 doulas to contact via email.
+From this list, and any additional information you can find out, pick 3 – 5 doulas to contact via email.
 Find out if they’re available for your due date, and ask about their fees and other practical details to see if they’re even an option for you.

 - Tell them you’re doing an initial phone interview of 3 – 5 doulas, to get a sense of who might be a good match for you and your needs.

 - Find out more about their experience, the skills and attitudes they bring to a birth.

 - Most importantly, in this phone call, you’re checking out “the vibes”.
 Is this someone you think you could be comfortable with?
 If so, set up an in-person interview.